Finetuning

 |---|---|

-| Answering questions about medical images | Multiple valid phrasings; you can have a domain expert score accuracy |
+| Medical image questions | Multiple valid phrasings; domain expert scores accuracy |

-| Pointing to defects on a manufacturing line | "Correct" depends on context—ignore minor scratches, focus on cracks |
+| Manufacturing defect pointing | "Correct" depends on context — ignore minor scratches, focus on cracks |

-| Detecting people in security footage | You want to tune the precision/recall tradeoff for your specific needs |
+| Security footage detection | Tune precision/recall tradeoff for your needs |

-| Generating product descriptions | Many good descriptions exist; easier to rate than to write perfect examples |
+| Product descriptions | Many good descriptions exist; easier to rate than write |

-Important: the model needs a starting point
+The model needs a starting point

 Supported skills

-| Skill | What it does | Output | Example use |
+| Skill | What it does | Output | Example |

 |---|---|---|---|